Achieving resolution 10 times greater than a conventional optical microscope enables molecular level understanding

 Sample: Mitochondria TOM20 conjugated with Alexa Fluor® 647

-The HP objective is compatible with the high power lasers required for the rapid blinking of fluorophores.
-Due to improved axial chromatic aberration correction, higher precision than ever before is possible in 3D multi-color fluorescence imaging.
+The SR HP series of objectives are compatible with the ultra-high powered lasers required for inducing rapid photoswitching of fluorophores.
+They provide improved axial chromatic aberration correction to achieve the highest level of precision in localization and image alignment for 3D multi-color STORM imaging.